redhat-developer/odo/website/docs/getting-started/cluster-setup/openshift.md

 *Note that this guide is only helpful in setting up a development environment; this setup is not recommended for a production environment.*

 ## Prerequisites
-* This guide assumes that you have an OpenShift cluster setup, this could also be a [crc](https://crc.dev/crc/#installing-codeready-containers_gsg) cluster.
+* You have an OpenShift cluster setup, this could for example be a [crc](https://crc.dev/crc/#installing-codeready-containers_gsg) cluster.
-* This guide also assumes that you have admin privileges to the cluster, since Operator installation is only possible with an admin user.
+* You have admin privileges to the cluster, since Operator installation is only possible with an admin user.

 [//]: # (Move this section to Architecture > Service Binding or create a new Operators doc) **What are Operators?**
 >The Operator pattern aims to capture the key aim of a human operator who is managing a service or set of services.
 Human operators who look after specific applications and services have deep knowledge of how the system ought to behave, how to deploy it, and how to react if there are problems.